Interlibrary loan for customers

 Where do I return the material?

-Interlibrary loan material may be returned at any Kansas City Public Library location.
+Interlibrary loan material may be returned in the standard book return at any Kansas City Public Library location.